Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-parts.md

 ## Refreshing the Report Parts

-You are doing changes in the `Product_Details_Table` master report part and published it and if you want the updated changes to be reflected in the other reports that are using this `Product_Details_Table` report part, simply edit the report, select and right click on the `Product_Details_Table` in your report and it will show you the `refresh` option.
+You are making changes in `Product_Details_Table` report part and have published it.
+If you want the updated changes to be reflected in the other reports that are using this `Product_Details_Table` report part, right click on the `Product_Details_Table` in your report and it will show you the `refresh` option.
 ![Refresh report part](/static/assets/on-premise/images/report-designer/report-parts/refresh-report-part.png)

-Click on the refresh option and the updated changes in the `Product_Details_Table` master report part will get reflected in your report.
+Click on the refresh option, the updated changes in the `Product_Details_Table` report part will get reflected in your report.

-> Download the above report design from [link](https://github.com/bold-reports/resources/blob/development/docs/report-designer/design-report-part-use-case-report.rdl).
+> Download the above report design from [link](https://github.com/boldreports/resources/blob/master/docs/report-designer/design-report-part-use-case-report.rdl).